Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 It will also acknowledge how they’ll live on in the hearts and minds of family and friends.

-Humanist funerals are becoming more and more popular as people who live their lives without religion choose this option to celebrate the life of a loved one in a very personal way.
+Humanist funerals are secular funerals and are becoming more and more popular as people who live their lives without religion choose this option to celebrate the life of a loved one in a very personal way.

 It’s best to check with your funeral director about suitable venues in your locality.